 - Under Windows 98 and its default DirectX 6 runtime, the integrated gpu will not support hardware 3D acceleration.
 Installing DirectX 7 or later fixes the problem, and 3D acceleration works.

 - The board plays ok with bridged late AGP cards.
 At least my Visiontek Radeon HD3850 AGP worked without problems under Windows XP.

-- Even more impressively, the board plays ok with my 3dfx Voodoo.
-On old Via 133 or Intel 815 boards, even a 600MHz Pentium 3 would cause problems, such as old DOS Glide games being unable to detect the card, or texture corruption in other games, simply because the cpu is too fast.
+- Even more impressively, the board plays well with my 3dfx Voodoo (the original).
+On old Via 133 or Intel 815 boards, even a 600MHz Pentium 3 would cause problems, such as old DOS Glide games being unable to detect the card, or texture corruption in other games, simply because the processor is too fast.
+On a faster AMD Athlon system, it’s usually instant hard lockup with a checkerboard screen.
 And yet, with this board I can run a 3GHz Pentium 4 with DDR memory, and the Voodoo has no problems running Tomb Raider or GLQuake.